juancamilorivas/deliveroo-clone/README.md

 #### `sanity start`

-once sanity starts go back to main path and start with "expo start"
+Once sanity starts go back to main path and start with "expo start"

-if something goes wrong delete Sanity folder and do an "expo start", then go to the record and restore the deleted documents of Sanity with the project running
+If something goes wrong delete Sanity folder and do an "expo start", then go to the record and restore the deleted documents of Sanity with the project running